codeplaysoftware/standards-proposals/default-placeholders/index.md

 1. `is_null` - returns `true` if the accessor has been default constructed, which is only possible with placeholders.
    Not having an associated buffer is analogous to a null pointer.
+   Available in both application code and kernel code, it is valid to pass a null accessor to a kernel.
 1. `has_handler` - returns `true` if the accessor is associated with a command group `handler`.
    Will only be `false` with host accessors and placeholder accessors.
    This replaces the `is_placeholder` member function.
+   Mainly meant as a way to enquire about whether this is a placeholder or not, this doesn't have to be checked before `require` is called.
+1. `get_host_access` - constructs a host accessor from a placeholder accessor.
+   Not valid to call in kernel code.

 ```cpp
 template <typename dataT,